JustinKongCN/hCG_detection/README.md

 # hCG_detection
-A hCG detection method based on TCN and Transformer architecture.
+A hCG detection method based on TCN and Transformer architecture, developed by students from NXMU